College Policies I Reduction in Force Policy (RIF)

 7. Employee Assistance Program Usage: Any individual who is affected by a reduction in force or elimination of work will continue to be eligible to utilize the EAP services up to two months following his/her final paycheck.
-Eligible employees affected by a reduction in force or elimination of work may be eligible for the following benefits at the discretion of the College through the Notice Period:

 8. Outplacement Services: Outplacement assistance and individual job/career counseling support may be available from Human Resources upon request.

 9. Retraining Assistance: Some retraining assistance may be available using resources available within the College upon request from Human Resources.

 Tuition Waiver for Dependents – In the absence of comparable benefits at a new employer and if a dependent child has applied for admission to Washington College, or the dependent child/spouse/approved domestic partner, if applicable, is enrolled as a matriculated student at the time of the separation, he/she will continue to be eligible for tuition benefits through the completion of an undergraduate degree, up to a maximum of eight (8) academic semesters.